glegoux/ieee754-visualization/README.md

 # IEEE 754 Single Precision Floating Point Visualization

-It's an interactive visualization of how single precision floating point representation works.
+Here is an interactive visualization of how single precision floating-point representation works.

 # Installation